thepembeweb/operationalizing_machine_learning_in_azure/README.md

 # Operationalizing Machine Learning pipeline in Azure

 This project demonstrates how to use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
-IN addition it involves how to create, publish, and consume a pipeline.
+In addition it involves how to create, publish, and consume a pipeline.

 ## Architectural Diagram
 ![alt Architectural Diagram](screenshots/ml-architecture.png)